 On behalf of the Cassadaga Wind LLC (Applicant), Environmental Design & Research, Landscape Architecture, Engineering & Environmental Services, D.P.C. has prepared this socioeconomic report is prepared for the proposed Cassadaga Wind Project (“the Project”), utility scale wind power project located in the Towns of Cherry Creek, Charlotte, Stockton, and Arkwright, Chautauqua County, New York (see Figure 02-1).
 As measured to the nearest proposed turbine, the Project is located approximately 0.3 mile northwest of the Village of Sinclairville, 0.9 mile northwest of the Village of Cherry Creek, 3.0 miles east of the Village of Cassadaga, 4.1 miles southwest of the Village of South Dayton, 6 miles southeast of the Village of Fredonia, and 10.9 miles north of the City of Jamestown (see Figure 1: Regional Context Map).
-The Project will consist of 58 turbines, each with a nameplate capacity rating of 2.1 to 3.45 MW (depending on the final turbine model selected), and deliver up to 126 MW of electrical power to the New York state grid.
-The Project is scheduled to be constructed in 2018.
+The Project will consist of up to 58 turbines, each with a nameplate capacity rating of 2.1 to 3.45 MW (depending on the final turbine model selected), and deliver up to 126 MW of electrical power to the New York state grid.
+Please note that the only components proposed to be located in the Town of Stockton are the Point of Interconnect (POI) substation and small portion of the overhead 115 kV generator lead line (i.e., no wind turbines).
+The Project is scheduled to be constructed and go into operation in 2018.

 A comprehensive review of the potential socioeconomic effects on local municipalities requires an examination of the related impacts generated from the construction and operation of a given project.
 Specific to the proposed Project, this report includes a review of the past and current demographic and economic characteristics and trends in the area, which includes the Towns of Arkwright, Charlotte Cherry Creek, and Stockton (hereafter, the Study Area) in Chautauqua County.
 When the comparison is informative, demographic and economic data for New York State and the United States is also included.